aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

   Skaters from Durban, Golden City and Pretoria on track in one of the Black v White bouts at the 2018 National Derby Fest.
 [Photo: Mira 9 Photography]

-That said, the South African community as a whole, represented by the South African Roller Derby Association, has organised an annual tournament - National Derby Fest - for the last three years.
+That said, the South African community as a whole has organised an annual tournament - National Derby Fest - for the last three years.
+There's so far, there hasn't been a edition of it with all four leagues presenting full teams, but all four have attended - and contributed skaters to mixed teams, at least - each one.
 We've previously written about this in `more depth`_, and we encourage readers to look out for the 2019 edition this November.

 .. _more depth: https://www.scottishrollerderbyblog.com/posts/2018/10/31/south-africas-national-derby-fest-2018-three-years-of-festivals/